-Throughout 2024, Friends of Lake Panorama will be celebrating its 10th anniversary.
+2025 ushered in the second decade of Friends of Lake Panorama’s impact on the Lake Panorama community.
 Articles of Incorporation were filed with the Iowa Secretary of State’s office November 1, 2013.
 The first meeting of the Friends of Lake Panorama board of directors was December 3, 2013.

-On January 17, 2013, an application for 501(c)(3) nonprofit designation was submitted to the IRS.
-A letter from the IRS dated July 2, 2014, stated the Friends of Lake Panorama is exempt from federal income tax, and contributions to the public charity are deductible under federal law.
+On January 17, 2014, an application for 501(c)(3) nonprofit designation was submitted to the IRS.
+A letter from the IRS dated July 2, 2014, stated contributions to Friends of Lake Panorama are deductible under federal law.
 The charity’s seven-member board of directors focuses on improving existing recreation, while developing new opportunities.
-Details on past and current projects are linked at the bottom of this page.
+Details on past and current projects are linked at the top of this page.

-With the help of many donors and the Lake Panorama Association, Friends has had a busy 10 years.
+With the help of many donors and the Lake Panorama Association, Friends had a busy first decade.
 Sunset Beach playground opened in July 2016.
 Boulder Beach sports courts opened in June 2018.
 Many other successful projects followed:

 • Shady and Boulder beaches playground improvements